02 Nov 2020

 SKATE EXIT 59

-Features several ramps and rails open to skateboarders, inline skates and bikes.
-Open all year, weather permitting 660 W. 954 North, next to the Bicentennial Softball Complex in Cedar City
+Features several ramps and rails open to skateboarders, inline skates, and bikes.
+Open all year, weather permitting.
+Located next to the Bicentennial Softball Complex at 660 West 954 North.

 TOUR OLD ROCK CHURCH

 The Old Rock Church is the crown jewel of the Cedar City downtown, built from donated materials and local labor during the Great Depression.
 Everyone is welcome.
-Open Jun 16-August 13, Wed through Sat, 1:00 to 5:00 p.m. located at 100 East and Center Street.
+Open mid-June through August, typically on Wednesdays.
+Located at 100 East Center Street.

-Recreation Area Kid’s Pond Wood’s Ranch is a nice area for picnics, volleyball and hiking (Virgin River Rim Trailhead).
+Wood’s Ranch is a nice area for picnics, volleyball, and hiking the Virgin River Rim Trailhead.
 The Kids Pond is available for kids 12 years or younger to fish for free (must be accompanied by an adult with a valid Utah fishing license).
-Open late May through Sept.
-Located 12 miles east of Cedar City on Hwy.
-14.
+Open late May through September.
+Located 12 miles east of Cedar City on Highway 14.

 GO BIRD WATCHING

-Cedar City and the surrounding area features beautiful birding areas and trails plentiful with species of birds and raptors.
-A free bird watching trail guide is available at the Iron County Visitor Center.
+Cedar City and the surrounding area feature beautiful birding areas and trails plentiful with species of birds and raptors.
+A free bird-watching trail guide is available at the Cedar City Visitor Center.

 HIT THE BEACH

-The Lake at the Hills (part of the Hills Recreation Complex) is open for fishing, non motorized boating, and swimming.
+The Lake at the Hills (part of the Hills Recreation Complex) is open for fishing, non-motorized boating, and swimming.
 Take a picnic lunch and don’t forget your swimsuit.
 Open daylight hours only.
 Must have a valid fishing license to fish.
-Lake at the Hills is located at 2090 W. Royal Hunte Dr. Parking area for the lake is at the beach .
-Kayak Rentals (June to Sept.) and restrooms are also available.
+Lake at the Hills is located at 2090 W. Royal Hunte Dr. Parking area for the lake is at the beach behind the Cedar City Aquatic Center.
+Kayak Rentals (June to September) and restrooms are also available.
 No lifeguard on duty.

 COOL DOWN AT THE HERITAGE THEATER WATER FEATURE

-Located in front of the Festival Hall Entrance/Parking garage on the Main Street side of the Heritage Theater.
+Located in front of the Festival Hall Entrance/Parking garage on the Main St. side of the Heritage Theater.
 Press the button and water jets out in “spontaneous” intervals.
-Fun way to cool down on a hot day
+It’s a fun way to cool down on a hot day.
+Open daylight hours during the summer.

 CHECK OUT PAROWAN